Dragon: Post-classical

 The legend of Saint George and the Dragon may be referenced as early as the sixth century AD, but the earliest artistic representations of it come from the eleventh century and the first full account of it comes from an eleventh-century Georgian text.
 The most famous version of the story from the Golden Legend holds that a dragon kept pillaging the sheep of the town of Silene in Libya.
 After it ate a young shepherd, the people were forced to placate it by leaving two sheep as sacrificial offerings every morning beside the lake where the dragon lived.
 Eventually, the dragon ate all of the sheep and the people were forced to start offering it their own children.
 One day, the king's own daughter came up in the lottery and, despite the king's pleas for her life, she was dressed as a bride and chained to a rock beside the lake to be eaten.
 Then, Saint George arrived and saw the princess.
 When the dragon arrived to eat her, he stabbed it with his lance and subdued it by making the sign of the cross and tying the princess's girdle around its neck.
 Saint George and the princess led the now-docile dragon into the town and George promised to kill it if the townspeople would convert to Christianity.
 All the townspeople converted and Saint George killed the dragon with his sword.
 In some versions, Saint George marries the princess, but, in others, he continues wandering.

+Dragons are well known in myths and legends of Spain, in no small part because St. George (Catalan Sant Jordi) is the patron saint of Catalonia.
+Like most mythical reptiles, the Catalan dragon (Catalan drac) is an enormous serpent-like creature with four legs and a pair of wings, or rarely, a two-legged creature with a pair of wings, called a wyvern.
+As in many other parts of the world, the dragon's face may be like that of some other animal, such as a lion or a bull.
+As is common elsewhere, Catalan dragons are fire-breathers, and the dragon-fire is all-consuming.
+Catalan dragons also can emit a fetid odor, which can rot away anything it touches.